Crash course in machine learningA survey of machine learning algorithms

 Loosely inspired by the massive parallelism animal brains are capable of, these models are highly interconnected graphs in which the nodes are (mathematical) functions and the edges have weights, which are to be adjusted by the training.
 A set of weights is scored by the accuracy of labeled output, and optimized in the next step or epoch of training in a process called back-propagation (of error).
 The weights are adjusted in such a way that the measured error decreases.
 The nodes are arranged in layers and their functions are typically smooth versions of step functions (i.e. yes/no functions, but with no big jumps), and there are two special layers for input and output.
 After training, since the whole network is fixed, it’s only a matter of giving it input and getting the output.

-While these networks have been quite succesful in applications, particularly in video games, they are not perfect:
+While these networks have been quite succesful in applications, they are not perfect:

-in contrast to simpler machine learning models, they don’t produce a usable or understandable model; it’s just a black box that computes output given input.
+in contrast to simpler machine learning models, they don’t produce an understandable model; it’s just a black box that computes output given input.

-biology is perhaps not the best model for engineering.
+biology is not necessarily the best model for engineering.
 In Mark Stamp’s words ,

 Attempting to construct intelligent systems by modeling neural interactions within the brain might one day be seen as akin to trying to build an airplane that flaps its wings.